-This episode is titled The Mystics & looks at the Mysticism of the Western Church during the Late Middle Ages.
+This episode is titled The Mystics and looks at the Mysticism of the Western Church during the Late Middle Ages.

-Alongside the Scholastics whom we spent a couple episodes on, was another movement within Medieval Christianity in Europe led by a group of people known as “The Mystics.”
+Alongside the Scholastics we spent a couple episodes on, was another movement within Medieval Christianity in Europe led by a group known as “The Mystics.”

 Don’t let that title mislead you.
-They weren’t wizards with black, long-sleeved robes & tall pointed hats embellished with moons and stars.
+They weren’t wizards with black, long-sleeved robes and tall pointed hats embellished with moons and stars.
 Don’t picture Gandalf or some old man bent over a dusty tome reciting an incantation.
 The Mystics weren’t magicians.
-They were simply Christians who thought a vital part of the Faith was been left behind by the academic pursuits of the Scholastics.
-They wanted to reclaim it.
+They were Christians who thought a vital part of the Faith had been left behind by the academic pursuits of the Scholastics.
+They aimed to reclaim it.

-Think of the Medieval Christian mystics this way; if the Scholastics sought to synthesize faith & reason, to give a rational base for the Christian faith, the Mystics wanted such reason to be fervent.
-If the Scholastics emphasized the head, the Mystics emphasized the heart.
-They wanted there to be some heat added to the light the Scholastics were shining on the Faith.
+Think of the Medieval Christian mystics this way; if the Scholastics sought to synthesize faith and reason, to give a rational base for the Christian faith, the Mystics wanted such reason to be fervent.
+If Scholastics emphasized the head, Mystics emphasized the heart.
+They wanted there to be some heat added to the light the Scholastics shined on the Faith.
 They added adoration to analysis.

 The primary message of the Mystics was the call for Christians to maintain a deeply personal and intimate connection to God.
-For some of them, that still meant going through the sacraments we loo0ked at in our last episode, but the goal was to experience the divine.
-And this is why they were called Mystics; their movement known as Mysticism – because that experience of the divine is inexpressible—indescribable.
-No formula can be given to obtain it, and once felt, it can’t be adequately defined.
-It’s a mystery – but one the mystics thought believers ought to aim for; the essence of the soul’s communion with God.
+For some, that still meant going through the sacraments we looked at in the last episode, but the goal was to experience the divine.
+This is why they were called Mystics; their movement = Mysticism.
+That experience of the divine was inexpressible—indescribable.
+No formula can be given to obtain it, and once felt, to adequately describe it.
+It’s a mystery, one the mystics thought believers ought to aim for; the essence of the soul’s communion with God.

 The word which best captures the activity of the mystics is devotion.
 While the Scholastics looked for evidence of God “out there” the Mystics looked within.
-They didn’t look within to find some divine essence, as the earlier Gnostics had or some later mystics would.
+Not for some internal divine essence, as the earlier Gnostics had or some later mystics would.
 Rather, they engaged in an inner quest to discover the presence of the Holy Spirit working to conform them to the image of Christ.
-They didn’t want to just believe that intellectually as a doctrine.
-They wanted to FEEL it.
-They relied more on experience than formal definitions.
+Faith wasn’t merely an intellectual pursuit.
+Mystics wanted to FEEL their faith, or better, what their faith was fixed on.
+They relied more on experience than definitions.

-There’s a common misconception about the medieval mystics they were all hermits; that they lived in seclusion in an esoteric pursuit of the divine.
-That’s simply not the case.
-They weren’t recluses.
-More often than not, they lived in monastic communities.
+There’s a common misconception about the medieval mystics that they were all hermits; living in seclusion in some esoteric pursuit of the divine.
+That’s not the case.
+For the most part, they weren’t recluses.
+They lived in monastic communities.

-The Mystics drew a good part of their material from the 5th C Church Father Augustine, who also furnished the Scholastics w/their core ideas.
+The Mystics drew a good part of their material from the 5th C Church Father Augustine, who also furnished the Scholastics with their core ideas.
 It was Augustine who said, “You have made us for Yourself O God and our hearts are restless until they find their rest in Thee.”

-While Scholastic theology was developed in the cathedral schools and new universities, Mysticism grew up in the convents & monasteries.
-Clairvaux & St. Victor near Paris were the nurseries of medieval Mysticism.
+While Scholastic theology was developed in the cathedral schools and new universities, Mysticism grew up in convents and monasteries.
+Clair Vaux and St. Victor near Paris were the nurseries of medieval Mysticism.
 It was in the cloistered halls of monasteries that the passionate hymns of the Middle Ages were composed.

-The leading Mystics of this period were Bernard of Clairvaux, Hugo & Richard of St. Victor, Joachim of Fiore.
-Hildegard and Elizabeth of Schoenau belong in a class by themselves.
+The leading Mystics of this period were Bernard of Clair Vaux, Hugo and Richard of St. Victor, Joachim of Fiore.
+Hildegard and Elizabeth of Schoenau [Sker-naw] belong in a class by themselves.

-Bernard reformed the community life of convents & monasteries.
-But he said the cloistered life, w/its vigils and fastings, isn’t an end in itself; it’s but a means to develop the 2 fundamental Christian virtues of humility & love.
+Bernard reformed the community life of convents and monasteries.
+But he said the cloistered life, with its vigils and fastings, isn’t an end in itself; it’s but a means to develop the two fundamental Christian virtues of humility and love.